 Viewing the Query

 In a saved Look or an explore, you can use the SQL tab in the Data section to see what Looker sends to the database to get the data.
-You also can use the links at the bottom to view your query in SQL Runner or see the database’s explain plan for the query.
-For more on SQL Runner, see this article.
+You also can use the links at the bottom to view your query in SQL Runner or see the database's explain plan for the query.
+For more on SQL Runner, see this page.
+For more information on optimizing a query using SQL Runner, see this article.

 Canonical Form of a Looker Query